postgrespro/postgres_cluster/README.md

 in PostgreSQL database.

 The job is the set of SQL commands.
-Schedule table could be described as a crontab-like string or as an JSON object.
+Schedule table could be described as a crontab-like string or as a JSON object.
 It's possible to use combination of both methods for scheduling settings.

 Each job could calculate its next start time.
-The set of SQL commands could be executed in the same transaction or each command could be executed in individual transaction.
-It's possible to set SQL command to be executed on failure of main job transaction.
+The set of SQL commands could be executed in the same transaction or each command could be executed in individual one.
+It's possible to set SQL statement to be executed on failure of main job transaction.

 ## Installation

-pgpro_scheduler is a regular PostgreSQL extension and require no prerequisites.
+pgpro_scheduler is a regular PostgreSQL extension and requires no prerequisites.

-Before build extension from source make sure that the evironment variable PATH includes path to `pg_config` utility.
+Before build extension from the source make sure that the environment variable `PATH` includes path to `pg_config` utility.
 Also make sure that you have developer version of PostgreSQL installed or PostgrteSQL was built from source code.